Table of Contents

-Diversification is an act of an existing entity branching out into a new business opportunity or just expanding its existing operations.
+Diversification is an act of an existing entity branching out into a new business opportunity.
 This corporate strategy enables the entity to enter into a new market segment which it does not already operate in.
-The decision to diversify can prove to be a challenging decision for the entity as it can lead to extraordinary rewards or risks.
+The decision to diversify can prove to be a challenging decision for the entity as it can lead to extraordinary rewards with risks.

 Some very famous success stories of diversification are General Electric and Disney.
 However, the entry of Quaker oats into the fruit juice business, Snapple lead to a very costly failure.

 After knowing the meaning of diversification, we’ll see the reasons why companies opt for the same.